 Kidney failure is the biggest health risk with your kidneys.
 High blood pressure can be extremely harmful to your kidneys by impairing the arteries that feed the kidneys as well as the blood vessels inside of the kidneys.

-If your kidneys can’t function right, toxins can’t be eliminated as needed and your blood may become contaminated.
+If your kidneys can’t function right, it won’t filter out toxins as needed and your blood may become contaminated.
 If this occurs, you may need to get a kidney transplant.

-High blood pressure is a serious issue that needs to be treated as such.
+High blood pressure is a serious issue that needs to handled as such.
 Many people do not take preventative measures and the results are not in their favor.

 To avoid the domino effect of high blood pressure, be sure to eat a healthy, balanced diet and exercise regularly.
 It’s small amounts of action each day that can create a healthy lifestyle.